EricvanRees/Mini-JS-Projects/README.md

 7) A counter value is generated dynamically and displayed when clicking a "decrease" or "increase" button.
 Depending on whether the value is positive or negative, the color value changes.
 8) A JS script calculates the current day of the week and the current time.
 Flexbox is used to style the page.
 9) An HTML page that automatically inserts a new HTML object with an image from Lorem Picsum when a button is clicked.
 Uses event listeners, functions, and DOM manipulation.
+10) A Spam Filter that combines multiple regular expressions - The JS file is extensively commented to explain how different JS functions and regex work.